common name: house dust mites

 Introduction - Distribution - Description - Life Stages and Biology - Hosts - Economic Importance - Survey and Detection - Management - Selected References

 The term "house dust mites" has been applied to a large number of mites found in association with dust in dwellings.
 The American house dust mite, Dermatophagoides farinae Hughes, and the European house dust mite, Dermatophagoides pteronyssinus (Trouessart), are discussed here.
-The first permanent structures for houses date back to 6,000 to 5,000 B.C., but it was not until the late 1600s that scientist became interested in the dust of houses.
+The first permanent structures for houses date back to 6,000 to 5,000 B.C., but it was not until the late 1600s that scientists became interested in the dust of houses.
 The pyroglyphids are parasites associated with birds and/or mammals.
 Kern (1921) found house dust to give positive cutaneous reactions in sensitive patients.
-Cook (1922) and Coa (1922) also found that dust extracts gave positive skin reactions in over 30 per cent of the individuals tested.
-Voorhorst et al. (1964) and Oshima (1964) first published their accounts that mites were recognized to contribute to the house dust allergy problem.
+Cook (1922) and Coa (1922) also found that dust extracts gave positive skin reactions in over 30% of the individuals tested.
+Voorhorst et al. (1964) and Oshima (1964) found that mites contribute to the house dust allergy problem.

 Figure 1.
 Dermatophagoides spp.
-A) Dorsum of D. Farinae Hughes.
+A) Dorsum of Dermatophagoides farinae Hughes.
 B) Female genital opening.
 C) Bursa copulatrix and seminal receptacle D) D. pteronyssinus (Trouessart) female genital opening.
 E) Bursa copulatrix and seminal receptacle.
 Graphic by Division of Plant Industry.

-Nearly cosmopolitan in distribution; associated with house dust and bird nests.
+House dust mites are nearly cosmopolitan in distribution as they are associated with house dust and bird nests.

-The life cycle of these two mite species include egg, active larva, resting larva (pharate tritonymph), active tritonymph, resting tritonymph (pharate adult), and active adult.
+The life cycles of these two mite species include egg, active larva, resting larva (pharate tritonymph), active tritonymph, resting tritonymph (pharate adult), and active adult stages.
 Between 19 and 30 days are needed to complete a life cycle depending upon the temperature and humidity (Furumizo 1973).
 Mated females live about two months.
 A male may attach itself to a tritonymph female and mate when she reaches the adult stage.
-D. farinae lays eggs over a 30-day period, producing about an egg a day, while D. pteronyssinus lays about 80 eggs over a 45-day period.
-There is a general agreement that house dust mites in the home feed on shed skin of man.
+Dermatophagoides farinae lays eggs over a 30-day period, producing about an egg a day, while Dermatophagoides pteronyssinus lays about 80 eggs over a 45-day period.
+There is a general agreement that house dust mites in the home feed on shed skin of humans.
 The average individual sheds 0.5 to 1.0 gram of skin daily.
 Spieksma et al. (1971) reported that the mites were sensitive to relative humidity and at 60% or lower the mite population stops growing and dies out.

 Figure 2.
-Scanning electron micrograph of female house dust mite, Dermatophagoides farinae Hughes, approximately 2000X magnification.
+Scanning electron micrograph of a female house dust mite, Dermatophagoides farinae Hughes, approximately 2000× magnification.
 Photograph by G.W.
 Wharton.

-Mammals, particularly man, and in bird nests, and occasionally in bee hives.
+House dust mite hosts include mammals, particularly humans.
+They can also be found in bird nests, and occasionally in bee hives.

-Because of the medical implications, house dust and the fauna of mites associated with house dust have been tested for the source of the house dust allergen.
+Because of the medical implications, house dust and mites associated with house dust have been tested for the source of the house dust allergen.
 Mites and insects that inhabit buildings as well as bacteria, fungi, and algae appear to have allergenic properties.
-The influence of house dust mites to the overall problem of dust allergies is not clearly known.
-In dust samples taken by the senior author and those taken by other workers, the American and European house dust mite are usually found in high numbers (Yoshikawa and Bennett 1979).
-Davies (1958) reported the highest house dust allergen activity were found in dust samples stored at 85% RH.
+The influence of house dust mites on the overall problem of dust allergies is not clearly known.
+In dust samples taken by the senior author and those taken by others, the American and European house dust mite are usually found in high numbers (Yoshikawa and Bennett 1979).
+Davies (1958) reported the highest house dust allergen activity was found in dust samples stored at 85% relative humidity.
 Mite analyses were not included in Davies' report.
 The age of the dust also appears to be a factor in the degree of allergen activity.
 Mite allergens are mainly present in feces of house dust mites and may become airborne and inhaled by patients, giving rise to asthma, rhinitis, or atopic dermatitis (Van Bronswijk 1981).
 For a complete review of house dust mites and the related problems see Wharton (1976) and van Bronswijk (1981).

-Reduce the humidity below 70 per cent.
-Thoroughly vacuum mattresses, carpets, sofas, and chairs.
+To manage mite populations, reduce the humidity below 70% and thoroughly vacuum mattresses, carpets, sofas, and chairs.
 Very sensitive individuals should encase their mattresses in plastic.
 Use drapes that can be washed and change bed clothing frequently.
 Vacuuming does not always remove all the live mites and Korsgaard (1982) stresses reducing humidity over sanitation.
 No one method has been found for reducing mites and relieving allergy suffering.
 Immunotherapy, i.e., injections of mite extracts into the patients to increase antibody level, has had variable success (Munro-Ashman et al. 1976).

 - Coa AF.
 1922.
 Studies in specific hypersensitiveness.
 V. The preparation of fluid extracts and solutions for use in the diagnosis and treatment of allergies with notes on the collection of pollens.
 Journal of Immunology 7: 163-168.